bradwan7/OSSAssignmentDFD/DFD Dictionary.md

 15. Request to Modify Policy Documents: The request to modify policy documents.

 16. Results of Modified and Add Policy Documents: The results of the requested modify and add policy documents.

+17. Get Policy: Gets the policy docouments.

+18. Request Policy Documents: The request of policy documents.

+19. Results of Requested Policy Documents: The results of the requested policy documents.

+20. Policy DB: A database that holds the policy documents.